peterkappus/selenium-cucumber-docker/README.md

 ## Advanced usage

+### Using the 'pry' debugger.
+You can add a step `And I debug` to your features to open the [pry](https://github.com/pry/pry) interactive debugger which lets you write code to interact with the browser in real-time without restarting your tests.

 ### Go headless
 If you don't need to see the browser, you can use a smaller/faster headless Selenium container:
 ```